The64thGamer/cheeseepedia/content/wiki/large-pasqually-plush-1996.md

 ### Prototypes

-A prototype plush can be seen in the 1997-1998 Merch Catalogue.<sup>(1)</sup> Pictures of the plush show that this plush was originally going to have separate pieces for its eyebrows as opposed to the released plush having them printed on its eyes.
+A prototype plush can be seen in the 1997-1998 Merch Catalogue.{{< cite 1 >}} Pictures of the plush show that this plush was originally going to have separate pieces for its eyebrows as opposed to the released plush having them printed on its eyes.

 #### Prototype Gallery